The Fate of Unclaimed or “Abandoned” Deposits

 In ten U.S. states,1 beverage distributors and retailers are required by law to collect small deposits (usually a nickel) on certain packaged beverages—typically carbonated soft drinks and beer, and bottled water.2 When the consumer returns these beverage containers to a retailer or redemption center, the deposits are returned to the consumer.
 When a consumer chooses not to return a beverage container for a deposit return, the deposit money is considered “unredeemed.”
 Other terms are “abandoned” and “unclaimed.”

 Redemption rates vary widely depending on a variety of factors, but they are primarily a function of the deposit amount.
 A higher deposit results in a higher return rate and fewer unclaimed deposits.
-In Michigan, the only state with a dime deposit, less than 5 percent of containers sold are not redeemed.
-In other states, the return rates range from 61 percent to 90 percent.
+In Michigan, the only state with a dime deposit, 9 percent of containers sold are not redeemed.
+In other states, the return rates range from 51 percent to 84 percent.

 Who keeps the unclaimed deposits?